Portrait of a Graduate

 In the end, we’ve summed up our goals for our students in our Portrait of a Graduate.
-You can see these guiding principles below, or read the full version here.
+You can see these guiding principles below.
 The Portrait of a Graduate guides our curriculum choices, our hiring decisions, even the talks we have with students who find themselves in the principal’s office on a not-so-good day.

 We are privileged to partner with parents who share these same goals.

 Covenant Classical School